-Fyr Bistronomi is a newly opened restaurant near Majorstua in Oslo, located on the corner of Underhaugsveien and Hegdehaugsveien.
+Located on the corner of Underhaugsveien and Hegdehaugsveien, Fyr Bistronomi is a newly opened restaurant near Majorstua in Oslo.
 Bistronomy is the concept.
 Fyr is the name.
-Fire!
-Get it?
-Clearly, grilling is an important cooking method and the Josper grill an essential kitchen equipment.
+Fire – get it?
+The Josper grill is an essential kitchen equipment here.
 I’ve already found time to visit this place twice, and I think it’s one of the best new restaurants to open in Oslo so far this year.
-The concept reminds me somewhat of Publiko, which is situated just a few hundred meters up the street, but conceptually it’s slightly more refined and elegant.
+The food reminds me somewhat of Publiko, which is situated just a few hundred meters up the street, but conceptually it’s slightly more refined and elegant.
 Bistronomy is a culinary direction that started in France, and the word means bistro + gastronomy.
 Advancing as a reaction to the astronomical prices and church-like atmospheres of high-end Michelin restaurants, younger chefs had the idea to serve gastronomic dishes in a bistro setting with more affordable prices.
-Sounds like this place will fit nicely into the current Oslo bistro boom.
+It sounds like this place will fit nicely into the current Oslo bistro boom.

 The last dish, a dessert of raspberries with lemon cream, white chocolate bavaroise, olive oil sorbet, and candied black olives, was the only one I didn’t care too much about.
 The savory part of the meal easily trumped the sweet one for me, but then again, this is a grill restaurant after all.
-Don’t get me wrong, the dish was tasty and technically spotless, but it had too many elements and they all fought for the attention.
+It didn’t taste bad, but it had too many elements and they all fought for the attention.
 I prefer simpler desserts.
-The conclusion, however, is that Fyr Bistronomi comes close to perfect execution, and deserves a full house every night.
-You should treat yourself to an evening here before the word gets out!
+In conclusion, the food at Fyr Bistronomi came close to a full score.
+This place should be packed soon, so treat yourself to an evening here before the word gets out.

 What’s your favorite bistronomy type restaurant?
 Please share in a comment below.